top of page

 TIP: Keep it to around 60–75 minutes max, then transition smoothly into dinner or dancing.

-Cocktail hour should feel like a warm welcome — not a waiting room.
 With the right mix of atmosphere, comfort, and thoughtful details, you can ensure this part of your celebration is just as unforgettable as the rest.

 So sip, snack, mingle — and make it magical!